nicolastudela/flowershop/README.md

   -  `types.ts` contains shared types used
   -  `items.ts` represents the flower shop bundle/items/product options.
 I extracted into another file to make it easily able to fetch this data could come from an API call or DB
   -  `orderBundeler.ts` contains the logic to determine the cost and bundle breakdown for each product.
 It is a critic logic and deservede to be extracted from the main program flow.
 (Better for testing as well)
+  - `bundleResultGroup.ts` has its own module since it has its own logic.
   - `main.ts` is where the structure of the program is defined.
 Here you can edit the TestOrders.

 ## Other files